Electoral Act 1993

 1. This section applies if a constituency candidate dies, or his or her nomination is cancelled on the grounds of incapacity, after the close of nominations and before polling day.

-2. If this section applies, then once the Returning Officer is satisfied that the candidate has died or, as the case requires, that the candidate’s nomination has been cancelled, the Returning Officer must,—
+2. If this section applies, then, once the Electoral Commission is satisfied that the candidate has died or, as the case requires, that the candidate’s nomination has been cancelled, the Electoral Commission must,—

 3. in the case of a general election,—